chdh/plain-scrollbar/README.md

 * `value`: The current position of the thumb.
 A floating point number between 0 and 1.
 * `thumbSize`: The size of the thumb, relative to the trough.
 A floating point number between 0 and 1.
+  The value 0 is used to hide the thumb.
+Small values greater than 0 are overridden by `plain-scrollbar-thumb-min-size`.
 * `orientation`: The orientation of the scrollbar. "horizontal" or "vertical".
 Same as the attribute with the same name.
 * `orientationBoolean`: The orientation as a read-only boolean value. `false`=horizontal, `true`=vertical.